 The ALCAM promoter harbors several CpG islands regulated by DNA methylation.
 It has been shown that the DNMT inhibitor 5-Aza-2’-deoxycytidine increased its expression in breast cancer cells[48], hence raising questions about the use of these inhibitors in breast cancer patients.

-Interestingly, the three discussed cancer stem cell and survival markers (CD44, CD166 and CD133, Figure 3) are not only epigenetically regulated in cancer cells, but our transcriptomic analyses of public CRC data also revealed that the combined expression of these markers in colon cancer is correlated with a specific panel of epienzyme expression (both positive and negative correlations are listed in Tables 1 to 8).
+Interestingly, the three discussed cancer stem cell and survival markers (CD44, CD166, and CD133, Figure 3) are not only epigenetically regulated in cancer cells, but our transcriptomic analyses of public CRC data also revealed that the combined expression of these markers in colon cancer is correlated with a specific panel of epienzyme expression (both positive and negative correlations are listed in Tables 1 to 8).

-Epienzyme correlation with colon cancer stem cell markers: a hint for success in epigenetic therapeutic strategies?
+Epienzyme correlation with colon CSC markers: a hint for success in epigenetic therapeutic strategies?

 Current epigenetic strategies